sbweeden/blog_assets/fedcm/idp/README.md

 verify-access-persistent-session = [-unsupported-same-site]SameSite=None
 ```

-If you PD-S-SESSION-ID cookie was long-lived, you could also use that instead of the remember-me cookie, but it is still a requirement that `SameSite=None` is set, because if it isn't then the browser won't sent it in FedCM requests to the IDP and the request will not represent the user that you wish to sign in as.
+If your `PD-S-SESSION-ID` cookie was long-lived, you could also use that instead of the remember-me cookie, but it is still a requirement that `SameSite=None` is set, because if it isn't then the browser won't sent it in FedCM requests to the IDP and the request will not represent the user that you wish to sign in as.

 ## Configuring ISVA for FedCM Identity Provider